A conditional version of the second fundamental theorem of asset pricing in discrete time: Introduction

 While the study of arbitrage in continuous time requires subtle arguments using semimartingale theory, the results simplify significantly in discrete time.
 In this realm, the first fundamental theorem of asset pricing characterizes absence of arbitrage of a financial market by the existence of an equivalent martingale measure.
 It is the core of modern financial mathematics.

-The second fundamental theorem considers the more special case when a market is complete, i.e.~when every European contingent claim can be replicated perfectly by a trading strategy, see \cite{biagini2010second} for an overview and literature.
+The second fundamental theorem considers the more special case when a market is complete, i.e., when every European contingent claim can be replicated perfectly by a trading strategy, see \cite{biagini2010second} for an overview and literature.
 It characterizes completeness by uniqueness of the prices for claims.
 This well-known result dates back to \cite{harrison1979martingales, harrison1981martingales, harrison1983stochastic}, although in the realm of continuous processes which excludes discrete time.
-In discrete time it was proven on a finite probability space in \cite{taqqu1987analysis}, see also \cite{follmer2011stochastic}.
-These results however consider only the initial time point $0$ and a conditional version is lacking.
+In discrete time it was proven on a finite probability space in \cite{taqqu1987analysis}, see also \cite{jacod1998local} and \cite{FS}.
+These results however consider only the initial time point $0$ and a conditional version of the second fundamental theorem is lacking.

 This is the topic of the present article.
-We will provide a self-contained proof of a conditional formulation of the second fundamental theorem of asset pricing together with a conditional version of the associated sub-hedging and super-hedging dualities.
-These results were shown in \cite{delbaen2006mathematics}, however under the strong simplification of a finite probability space.
+We derive a conditional formulation of the second fundamental theorem of asset pricing, based on the associated sub- and superhedging dualities.
+The proof of those dualities usually relies on the optional decomposition theorem, or on the simplification to a finite probability space.
+Here, we will provide a self-contained proof of these dualities by using the theory of nonlinear expectations.

+Consider a discrete-time and arbitrage-free financial market with time horizon $T$.
+The set of predictable trading strategies is denoted by \(\pred\).
+A central quantity of interest is the smallest conditional superhedging price